hemangikakirde/New_York_Airbnb_Analysis/README.md

 ### 3. Room Types
 - Entire homes/apartments are the most common and tend to be more expensive, with an average price of $211.79.
-- Shared rooms are the cheapest, making them a good option for budget travelers.
+- Shared rooms are the cheapest, making them a good option for budget travellers.

 ### 4. Availability
 - Listings in Staten Island are the most available (average availability > 200 days/year).